untra/untra.github.io/_posts/2018-11-7-nondetermistic-time-sucks.md

 layout: post
 title:  "Nondeterministic Time Sucks"
 date:   2018-11-22 17:00:00
-keywords: [Nondeterminism, Time Suck, Software Engineering, regex, sync folder, vagarant]
+keywords: [Nondeterminism, Time Suck, Software Engineering, regex, sync folder, vagrant, pricing]
 ---

 This is a record of all of the times software became a drag, sucking up time, resources and energy trying to fix a stupid problem or a silly mistake.